 In 2001, when I was 16, my father Jerry Tedder and I survived a plane crash in the mountains near Aspen, Colorado.
-We endured severe burns to 35% of our bodies., where we each spent around 3 months in UNC-Chapel Hill’s NC Jaycee Burn Center.
-I underwent 12 skin graft surgeries, rigorous physical and occupational therapies relearning to walk, talk, feed himself, dress himself, bathe, etc. After the hospital, I went back to high school in Rocky Mount, NC where I did a year and a half more physical therapy.
+We endured severe burns to 35% of our bodies., where we each spent around 3 months in the North Carolina Jaycee Burn Center.
+I underwent 12 skin graft surgeries, rigorous physical and occupational therapies relearning to walk, talk, feed and dress myself, , bathe, etc. After the hospital, I went back to high school in Rocky Mount, NC where I did a year and a half more physical therapy and adjustment surgeries.

-Since graduating from The University of North Carolina in 2007, I have been an active volunteer with the NC Jaycee Burn Center and the Phoenix Society for Burn Survivors.
+Since graduation from the University of North Carolina in 2007, I have been an active volunteer with the NC Jaycee Burn Center at UNC Healthcare and the Phoenix Society for Burn Survivors.
 I am a SOAR (Survivor’s offering Assistance in Recovery) certified volunteer with the Phoenix Society.
-I have given talks to numerous nursing school programs around the state; participated in school re-entries for children with recent burns; spoken and been a panelist at regional burn survivor reunions; participated in panels and facilitated workshops at the Phoenix Society’s annual World Burn Congress; and have regularly visited patients and their families in intensive care and aftercare at the NC Jaycee Burn Center.
+I have given talks to numerous nursing school programs around the state; participated in school re-entries for children with recent burns; spoken and been a panelist at regional burn survivor reunions; participated in panels and facilitated workshops at the Phoenix Society’s annual World Burn Congress; and have regularly visited patients and their families in intensive care and Aftercare at the NC Jaycee Burn Center.
 I am extremely fortunate to be on the “other side” of such a horrible injury, but ask any survivor and they will tell you that healing can last a lifetime.

 Please contact me if you need support or just someone to process with.
 If I am unavailable, i can point you to someone who can help.

 I am currently seeking academic partners interested in collaborating on papers for peer-reviewed and popular social work journals about encountering burns in clinical practice, the stigma of burns, and burn survivor support.
 Please contact me at email@example.com.